Paul-Jan Bakker: County cricket

-Bakker played three first-class and List A matches for Hampshire in 1987, claiming his maiden five-wicket haul in first-class cricket in this season, with figures of 7 for 31 against Kent.
-By the end of the following season, he had established himself in the Hampshire side.
-His standout season for Hampshire came in 1989, when he was Hampshire's leading first-class wicket taker that season with 77 wickets from 21 matches at an average of 22.49; he was the seventh-highest wicket taker in first-class cricket in England during that season.
-He also had a successful season in one-day cricket in 1989, taking 24 wickets at an average of 23.19.
-His performances for Hampshire in 1989 earned him the Hampshire Press Cricketer of the Year award.
-His one-day form continued across to the Netherlands in 1989, with him playing in a 50-over match against a strong touring Australian side at The Hague.
-His wickets included Mark Taylor and Dean Jones, who had both just dominated the English bowlers in the Ashes Test match series.
+His best season for Hampshire came in the 1989 season, when Bakker was their leading first-class wicket-taker with 77 from 21 matches, averaging 22.49 and taking five wickets or more four times; he was the seventh-highest wicket-taker in first-class cricket in England that year.
+He also had success in one-day cricket, taking 24 wickets at an average of 23.19 from 20 appearances, including one five wicket haul.
+His performances for Hampshire in 1989 earned him the Hampshire Press Cricketer of the Year award, and gained him his county cap.
+His one-day form continued with the Netherlands in 1989, with him playing in a 50-over match against a strong touring Australian side at The Hague; his wickets included Mark Taylor and Dean Jones, who had both just dominated the English bowlers in the Ashes Test match series.

-The following season, he made sixteen first-class appearances for Hampshire, taking 37 wickets; however, in stark contrast to the previous season, these wickets came at an average of 38.89 and saw him take just one five-wicket haul.
-His one-day bowling during this season remained consistent, with 17 wickets at an average of 32.23.
-During the 1990 season, he made his second appearance in the ICC Trophy in 1990, making two appearances during the tournament against Kenya and Zimbabwe.
-For Hampshire, Bakker found his opportunities limited in 1991 and 1992 in both first-class and one-day cricket, leading to his release at the end of the 1992 season.
-Often opening the bowling with Malcolm Marshall, and described as having a "probing line and length", Bakker took 193 wickets for Hampshire in 69 first-class matches at an average of 28.01; he took seven five wicket hauls and had best figures of 7 for 31.
+The following season, Bakker made 16 first-class appearances, taking 37 wickets; however, in contrast to the previous season his average was high, increasing to 38.89, and he took only one five-wicket haul.
+His one-day bowling, however, remained consistent, with 17 wickets at 32.23.
+During the 1990 season, he made his second appearance in the ICC Trophy, playing two matches, one each against Kenya and Zimbabwe.
+For Hampshire, Bakker found his opportunities limited in 1991 and 1992 in both first-class and one-day cricket.
+In the 1991 season, he made ten appearances apiece in both formats, taking 20 wickets at 32.75 in first-class cricket, and 8 wickets at 43.37 in one-day cricket.
+The following season, he made six first-class appearances, taking 11 wickets at 40.09, whilst in four one-day matches he took just one wicket.

+After suffering from a serious neck injury in 1992, Bakker was released by Hampshire prior to the start of the 1993 season, alongside Bobby Parks.
+Bakker took 193 wickets for Hampshire in 69 first-class matches at an average of 28.01; he took seven five wicket hauls and had best figures of 7 for 31.
 In one-day cricket, he took 76 wickets in 62 one-day matches at an average of 26.19; he took two five wicket hauls, with best figures of 5 for 17.
+He often opened the bowling with Malcolm Marshall, and Bakker was described as having a "probing line and length" by the cricket writer Tim Brooks.